forrestywang/DS_Projects/Co-operators Workshop 2023/README.md

 # Exporting the submission data frame as a csv file:
 policyId_df.join(pred_df).to_csv(SUBMISSION_FILE_NAME, index=False)

-# Execution time:
-end_time = time.time()
-print("Execution time:", end_time - start_time, "seconds")
-print()

 # Number of ones:
 print(pred_df['predictedResponseVariable'].value_counts())
 ```
-In order to export the predictions, I concatenated the policy ID with the predictions data frame and exported it as a .csv file.
+To export the predictions, I concatenated the policy ID with the predictions data frame and exported it as a .csv file.